Critical values of Gaussian SU(2) random polynomials: Introduction

 As proved in Proposition \ref{Dn}, the density $\D_{p_n}d\ell_x$ only depends on $|x|$, i.e., the modulus of $|p_n|$, thus we can rewrite it as $\D_{p_n}(|x|)|x|d|x|d\theta$ under the polar coordinate.
 If we integrate on $\theta$ variable, then will be the density of critical values of $|p_n|$.
-Thus as a direct consequence of Theorem \ref{main}, we get, \begin{thm} The expected density $\mathbb D_{|p_n|}$ of the empirical measure $\mathcal C_{|p_n|}$ of the nonvanishing critical values of $|p_n|$ satisfies the estimate,
+Thus we get \begin{thm} The expected density $\mathbb D_{|p_n|}$ of the empirical measure $\mathcal C_{|p_n|}$ of the nonvanishing critical values of $|p_n|$ satisfies the estimate,

-for $x\in \R_+$. \end{thm} The growth of $\mathbb D_{|p_n|}$ is also of order $1/x$ as $x$ is large, but there is a peak when $x$ is small, the following is the computer graphic,
+for any $x\in \R_+$. \end{thm} The decay of $\mathbb D_{|p_n|}(x)$ is of order $1/x$ as $x$ goes to infinity, thus the total mass on the interval $[a,\infty)$ is infinity for any $a>0$, i.e., the critical values will accumulate at infinity as $n\to\infty$.
+In order to study the rate of this accumulation, we consider the distribution function $F_n(x)$ of the following probability density